 Cappuccino Ingredients

-Compared to some American servings, which can range from 10 to 20 ounces, that’s pretty petite.
+Compared to some American servings, which can range from 10 to 20 ounces (296 to 591 milliliters), that’s pretty petite.

 Cappuccino Methods and Musings

 There’s also some flexibility in preparation methods.
-Italians who don’t own serious coffee appliances rely on a stove-top moka pot with a milk frother to finish the job.
+Italians who don’t own serious coffee gear rely on brewed coffee from a moka pot with a milk frother to finish the job.
 The flavor profile isn’t quite as well rounded, but it will fill the cappuccino-shaped hole in your day.

 With a super automatic espresso machine, cappuccino is a cinch.
-Ironically, these appliances that make specialty coffees at the touch of a button are turning the tide back in the cappuccino’s favor.
+Ironically, these one-touch specialty coffee makers are turning the tide back in the cappuccino’s favor.

 Fully automatic machines are often designed to produce froth so stiff it sits like a bubble bath on top of the coffee and then on your upper lip.

-The golden rule: start with cold (refrigerated), fresh milk.
+The golden rule: Start with cold (refrigerated), fresh milk.
 Why?
-Because that gives you more time to build up a stable lather without scalding the milk.
-At temperatures above 158 degrees Fahrenheit, the quality of foam goes downhill rapidly.
+Because that gives you more time to build up a stable froth without scalding the milk.
+At temperatures above 158 degrees Fahrenheit (70 degrees Celsius), the quality of foam goes downhill rapidly.

 For more information, be sure to read my article on how to make a cappuccino.